As updated August 2021.

 We will not use any personal data that we collect for marketing purposes unless you have separately signed up to receive marketing communications from us.

-Randox will not generally share personal data about you with other organisations or people, unless permitted or required by law, you have provided consent, or a third party is required to provide our testing services to you (in such circumstances, the third party will be bound by similar data protection requirements).
+Randox will not generally share personal data about you with other organisations or people, unless permitted or required by law, you have provided consent, or a third party is required to perform our obligations of contract (in such circumstances, the third party will be bound by similar data protection requirements).
 Nor do we transfer your personal data outside of the UK.

 That said, please note that your data (including your test results) may be available to other companies within the Randox groups of companies, to Microsoft (who host our registration platform, as noted above) and to relevant health or other governmental authorities for the purposes of, among other things, contact tracing and infection control.